Russian officials move Alexei Navalny to prison hospital | DW | 19.04.2021

 Borrell had on Sunday said the bloc was "deeply concerned" that Navalny's health "continues to deteriorate even further."

-Meanwhile, German Foreign Minister Heiko Maas urged Moscow to give Navalny adequate medical care.
+Meanwhile, German Foreign Minister Heiko Maas urged Moscow to give Navalny proper medical care.

 "We urgently demand that Alexei Navalny receive adequate medical treatment and access to doctors he trusts.
 His right to medical care must be granted without delay," Maas told German mass-circulation daily Bild.

-Note: A previous version of this article stated that Navalny has been moved to a hospital.
-The article has now been amended to clarify that the hospital is part of another penal facility.